Dollikins: History

 From 1969 through the early 1980s, Uneeda produced several versions of the Dollikins as an 11 inch, multi-jointed, fashion doll.
 The dolls came dressed in brightly colored, one-piece bodysuits with multi-colored flowered sashes and plastic boots.

-In the UK, the eleven-inch dolls were issued as "Action Girl", "Action Dollikins" or "Action Donna", which were very similar to the US-issued dolls except that on some versions of the doll, the eyes were side-glancing and their hair was styled differently.
+In the UK, the eleven-inch dolls were issued as "Action Girl", "Action Dollikins" or "Action Donna", which were very similar to the US-issued dolls except that on some versions of the doll the eyes were side-glancing and their hair was styled differently.
 The US dolls had long, straight hair with piece of hair on either side of the face pulled up into a bow on top of the head.
 The Action Girl dolls had straight hair with no bows, or a curly, side-ponytail.
 Uneeda marketed a line of clothing to be purchased separately for both the 11-inch Dollikins, available in the US, and for the "Action Dolls" distributed in the UK.

 In the late 1950s, Uneeda also sold a "Baby Dollikins", a 21" tall baby doll with eleven points of articulation.
 It was an infant doll with the same intricate construction as the fashion dolls.
 Uneeda used the same head mold for this doll as was used on their "Dewdrop" or "Sweetums" doll, and that was also later used on a number of other generic baby dolls of that time period.
 The doll came with either rooted hair in brown, blonde or red, or molded hair, and was dressed in a one or two-piece pajama set.

 Uneeda Doll Company also came out with a 6½" version of the Dollikin fashion doll, similar to Topper's "Dawn" doll called "Little Miss Dollikin" or "Triki Miki".
-These doll moved the same way the Larger Action Dollikin doll moved.
+These doll moved the same way as the Larger Action Dollikin doll moved.
 They came dressed in one piece jumpsuits.